 Short Answer

-Both the model and the market expect England to be the most likely outcome, with no compelling evidence of mispricing.
+Both the model and the market expect England to qualify, with no compelling evidence of mispricing.

 1. Executive Verdict